hetland/python4geosciences_OLD/README.md

 ## Announcements

+### 3/31/16

+* hw04 is all graded now
+* hw05 is mostly graded but not entirely
+* Will have 1 or 2 more homeworks before we start on group projects.
+Calendar is updated currently.

 ### 3/24/16

 * As discussed previously in class, `basemap` hasn't been working with Python3 on Windows machines.
 For people using Windows, you'll want to follow the directions on [this page](http://conda.pydata.org/docs/py2or3.html#create-python-2-or-3-environments) to create a Python2.7 environment to use when you want to use `basemap`.
 Then, you can active that environment with `activate py27` in a terminal window to then start your Jupyter notebook in Python2.